Dorfromantik: The Board Game: Gameplay

+Gameplay of Dorfromantik, showing the hexagonal tiles.

-Dorfromantik consists of a basic game and a campaign.
-In the basic game, players place hexagonal tiles (hexes) to create a landscape with wheat fields, forests, villages, meadows, railroads, and rivers while trying to complete tasks to gain points.
-At the conclusion of a game, players advance along a campaign sheet, and eventually unlock smaller campaign boxes which contain new material for future games.
+Dorfromantik is a cooperative game and consists of the basic game and a campaign.
+In the basic game, players place hexagonal tiles, or hexes, to create a landscape with wheat fields, forests, villages, meadows, railroads, and rivers while trying to complete tasks to gain points.
+At the conclusion of a game, players advance along a campaign sheet, and eventually unlock small campaign boxes which contain new material for future games.
+The game is designed for 1–6 players.